 This page will serve as a resource for those institutions that are completing the annual AACP Financial Survey.
-Should you have any questions that are not addressed the FAQs below please e-mail Danielle Taylor.
-Frequently asked questions will be posted on this page to assist college or school staff members who are completing the pilot study.
-AFO-SIG members will help to provide answers to your questions.
+Should you have any questions that are not addressed in the FAQs below please e-mail Danielle Taylor.
+Frequently asked questions will be posted on this page to assist college or school staff members who are completing the survey.

 Scholarships from internal accounts should be reported under Operational Expenses.
 Scholarships from foundation accounts should not be included in operational expenditures, but should still be included in Question #3 in the Key Questions tab of the survey.

 For this question, school's discretion means only that the school makes the decision to spend the funds.
 Of course gifts are often restricted as to their use.
 Include those funds for which the college/school makes the decision on the expenditures.
 For example, with scholarship funds, if the school makes the decision on who receives scholarships these funds would be included here.